The Definitive Guide to Stacking on FanDuel

 Going Beyond Correlation

-As I explained in the DraftKings piece, the correlation matrix looks fancy and is certainly a valuable tool for understanding the relationships between each fantasy position, but it doesn't paint the entire picture when it comes to stacking.
+As explained in the DraftKings piece, the correlation matrix looks fancy and is certainly a valuable tool for understanding the relationships between each fantasy position, but it doesn't paint the entire picture when it comes to stacking.
 It still leaves questions unanswered, such as what the odds of a particular stack hitting are, how Vegas lines affect stacks, and more.
 Therefore, throughout the rest of this writing, we will look at stacks primarily through the lens of how many points they combined to score, rather than their value (points divided by salary).
 The reason I chose this vantage point is that the amount of salary you spend on a stack will ultimately come down to what kind of value is available at other positions.
-In the end, you'll usually need at least 200 points or more to win a tournament -- 15 of 17 Sunday Million Winners in 2015 scored over 200, with the average winning score being 217.2.
+In the end, you'll usually need at least 200 points or more to win a tournament.
 In other words, you need all the players in your lineup to score a lot of points, regardless of salary.

 Two-Man QB Stacks

 Below is a table showing the odds of two-man QB stacks combining to eclipse various FanDuel-point thresholds.
 Since an average of 25 FanDuel points per (non-DST, non-K) lineup slot would provide a 175-point floor before taking into account DST and K, I set the floor at 50 for two-man QB stacks.